 For more information, see the AARP Answers on ACA insurance and the coronavirus.

 I don't have health insurance.
 Can I get covered?

 You may be able to get Medicaid, the federal-state health care program for low-income people, or an ACA plan, depending on your finances, location or other factors.

 Medicaid enrollment is open all year.
-Eligibility is based primarily on income and differs by state.
-Contact your state's Medicaid program for information.
+More than 4 million people have signed up since the start of the pandemic, according to data from the U.S. Centers for Medicare & Medicaid Services (CMS).
+Eligibility is based primarily on income and differs by state — contact your state's Medicaid program for information.